wbhart/Weber1/index.md

 Q'b_1Q'b_2 = Q'b_1b_2
 $$

-Similarly, one can also conclude that the two groups Q\textrm'/R, P/Q are isomorphic.
+Similarly, one can also conclude that the two groups Q\text{'}/R, P/Q are isomorphic.

-The groups P/Q and P/Q\textrm' are, since Q, Q\textrm' are greatest normal divisors, according to 3) simple, and consequently the isomorphic groups Q\textrm'/R and Q/R are also simple, and thus we have the theorem:
+The groups P/Q and P/Q\text{'} are, since Q, Q\text{'} are greatest normal divisors, according to 3) simple, and consequently the isomorphic groups Q\text{'}/R and Q/R are also simple, and thus we have the theorem:

-4. If Q and Q\textrm' are two different greatest normal divisors of P and R is the intersection of Q and Q\textrm', then R is a greatest normal divisor of both Q and Q\textrm', and the index of R with respect to Q equals the index of Q\textrm' with respect to P.
+4. If Q and Q\text{'} are two different greatest normal divisors of P and R is the intersection of Q and Q\text{'}, then R is a greatest normal divisor of both Q and Q\text{'}, and the index of R with respect to Q equals the index of Q\text{'} with respect to P.

 With this we have gained the foundation to very simply prove the theorem about the constancy of the index series.